-Low Density Lipoprotein (LDL), also known as the "bad cholesterol” transports and deposits cholesterol in the tissues and arteries, which can eventually cause plaque and block the artery.
+Low Density Lipoprotein (LDL), also known as the "bad cholesterol" can eventually cause plaque and block the artery.
 Monounsaturated fats can lower LDL thus protecting against atherosclerosis.
-Plus, this type of fat does not affect the levels of High Density Lipoproteins (HDL) known as the "good cholesterol," which carries all cholesterol away from the arteries, and high levels of which are associated with a decreased risk of heart disease.
+Plus, this type of fat does not affect the levels of High Density Lipoproteins (HDL) known as the "good cholesterol," which carry all cholesterol away from the arteries, and high levels of which are associated with a decreased risk of heart disease.
 Olive oil is one of the best sources of monounsaturated fats and has the advantage of being less susceptible to oxidation.

 Several studies for different age groups, and with a large number of participants, have found that the consumption of olive oil is associated with a decrease in blood pressure.